Proximal Policy Distillation: Discussion and Conclusions

 Finally, we released the `sb3-distill' \footnote{\githubrepository} library to aid reproducibility of the work and facilitate the application of policy distillation methods, particularly Proximal Policy Distillation.
 The library implements the three methods PPD, student-distill, and teacher-distill, within the stable-baselines3 framework \citep{sb3} by introducing a new `PolicyDistillationAlgorithm' interface to extend `OnPolicyAlgorithm' classes.

 Future work should focus on extending PPD to use teachers as skills priors, especially in the case of multitask policy distillation.
-To make that practical, and to further help PPD students to achieve higher performance than their teacher, it will be beneficial to implement a dynamic balancing in the trade-off between the PPO and individual teacher distillation losses, as for example done by \citet{kickstarting_drl}, who used Population Based Training to update the $\lambda_k$ parameters during training.
+To make that practical, and to further help PPD students to achieve higher performance than their teacher, it will be beneficial to implement a dynamic balancing in the trade-off between the PPO and individual teacher distillation losses, as for example done by \citet{kickstarting_drl, weihs2021ADVISOR, nguyen2022leveraging, shenfeld2023tgrl}.